Alfred Sao-ke Sze

 Alfred Sao-ke Sze (施肇基 (Shī Zhàojī, Shih Chao-chi); 1877–1958) was a prominent Chinese politician and diplomat during the most turbulent period in modern Chinese history.

 Early life

-Sze was born on April 10, 1877.
-In 1892, Sze moved to Washington, D.C. with his father, who was an attaché of the Chinese legation to the U.S. Sze graduated from Central High School in 1897.
+Sze was born on April 10, 1877 in Jiangsu.
+In 1892, Sze moved to Washington, D.C., with his father, who was an attaché of the Chinese legation to the U.S. Sze graduated from Central High School in 1897.
 He became the first Chinese student to graduate from Cornell University in 1901.
 He returned to China in October 1902 to work for the Peking Government.